-Throughout his playing career, despite being one of the biggest names in all of sports, let alone the official BMOC in the Big Apple, he somehow remained free of any major scandals or anything else that could have tarnished the Yanks' beloved No. 2—no failed drug tests, no arrests or bombshell legal troubles, no messy divorce, no cheating scandals.
+Throughout his playing career, despite being one of the biggest names in all of sports, let alone the official toast of NYC, he remained free of major scandals or anything else that could have tarnished the Yanks' beloved No. 2 legacy: No failed drug tests, no arrests or bombshell legal troubles, no messy divorce, no cheating scandals.

 "Don't get me wrong, it's not like I didn't go out and have fun," he told Esquire in 2011.
 "But there's been a lot of players that come to New York and get caught up in the lifestyle, and before you know it, they're sent away to another team because it affected their performance.
 My number one priority was on the field.
 I've had fun.
 It's not like I've never gone out; I've done a lot of things.
 But I've always kept sight of my number one priority."

 And ultimately his game plan—focus on work, play on the field, play the field, and then get serious when the game is over, when there's more time and less temptation—worked out perfectly.
-He and wife Hannah Jeter, married since July 9, 2016, are enjoying life in sunny Florida with daughters Bella Raine and Story Grey Jeter.
+He and Hannah tied the knot on July 9, 2016, two years after he retired, and moved to Florida.

-"Raising a family in Miami is definitely different than in New York," Jeter told Haute Living in 2019, just after Story was born, in a rare interview that touched on his non-business world—which nowadays includes being president of the Miami Marlins.
+"Raising a family in Miami is definitely different than in New York," Jeter told Haute Living in 2019, just after Story was born, in a rare interview that touched on his non-business world—which at the time included being president and co-owner of the Miami Marlins.
+(He sold his share of the team in 2022.)
 "It's nice because we're now in our own home, and it makes it easy to move around, play in the yard, enjoy the outdoors, etc. My wife loves living in Miami.
 My oldest daughter is heading into school somewhat soon, so we've begun the process of looking at schools.
 We're enjoying life and raising our family here."